 Once the subject of mystical and metaphysical interpretations, the explanation of life on Earth has slowly gained a physical-chemical grounding in biochemistry and non-equilibrium thermodynamics.
 Founded on Boltzmann's nineteenth century insights into thermodynamics, then further elaborated by twentieth century scientists, notably by Ilya Prigogine, non-equilibrium thermodynamics attempts to explain the phenomenon of life as ``dissipative structuring''; an out of equilibrium organization of matter in space and time under an impressed external potential for the explicit purpose of producing entropy (Prigogine, 1967; Glansdorff and Prigogine, 1971).

-Using the formalism of Prigogine's ``Classical Irreversible Thermodynamics'' in the non-linear regime, Michaelian (2009; 2011; 2012; 2013; 2016) has proposed a theory for life's origin and evolution as microscopic self-organized dissipative structuring of organic pigment molecules and the dispersal of these over the entire surface of the Earth as a response to the impressed high-energy (UV-C to visible) solar photon spectrum prevailing at Earth's surface.
+Using the formalism of Prigogine's ``Classical Irreversible Thermodynamics'' in the non-linear regime, Michaelian (2009; 2011; 2012; 2013; 2016; 2017) has proposed a theory for life's origin and evolution as microscopic self-organized dissipative structuring of organic pigment molecules and the dispersal of these over the entire surface of the Earth as a response to the impressed high-energy (UVC to visible) solar photon spectrum prevailing at Earth's surface.
 All physicochemical structuring associated with the pigments, such as the photosynthetic organisms primarily, and heterotrophic organisms secondarily, can be regarded as agents for the synthesis, proliferation and distribution of the pigments.
 The theory suggests that it is the thermodynamic imperative of increasing the entropy production of Earth in its solar environment that is behind the vitality of living matter as seen in its ability to proliferate, diversify, and evolve.